 Washington & Jefferson College is an independent institution subject only to the control of its Board of Trustees.
 It is not affiliated with any religious denomination.
 As an educational institution in the liberal arts tradition, W&J is committed to the growth of the whole person.
 The college offers opportunities for religious inquiry through academic courses and recognizes the value and place of spiritual development in its curricular and extracurricular programs.

-Four student organizations exist to help meet the spiritual and social needs of students—the Hillel Society, the Student Christian Association, the Newman Club, and the Orthodox Christian Fellowship, and the Interfaith Leadership Club.
+Five student organizations exist to help meet the spiritual and social needs of students—the Hillel Society, the Student Christian Association, the Newman Club, the Orthodox Christian Fellowship, and the Interfaith Leadership Club.
 All student religious organizations are expected to be consistent with the educational mission of the College.
 These organizations, like all other recognized campus organizations, are responsible to the Office of Student Life, the student government, and the faculty.

 Students are afforded opportunities for religious expression through self-initiated activities.
 The Religious Activities Board is responsible for assisting in planning, coordinating, and implementing religious programs at the College, encouraging interfaith cooperation and communication.

 While religious life opportunities exist on campus, students are also encouraged to worship with the congregations available in the community.
 More than two dozen congregations are located within walking distance of the campus.
 Additional churches and places of worship are located farther away; many of them will provide transportation upon request.